YAS-opensource/ProgRace/README.md

 ### Custom range

-You don't need to calculate the progress by hand and copy paste it here, just give pass the total range as `total` and it's done, simple as that.
+You don't need to calculate the progress by hand and copy paste it here, just pass the total range as `total` and it's done, simple as that.

 ![ProgDown](https://progdown.herokuapp.com/?progress=10&total=20)